 4. Paying Back Family Members

-If you feel obligated to pay back Uncle Mike for that personal loan he gave you, you generally want to do it after bankruptcy.
 If a family member gave you money for a house down payment, or to help you with bills, and you paid them back within a year before filing for bankruptcy, the bankruptcy trustee can take back that money and plop it into your bankruptcy estate.
-This is a slippery-slope situation best advised by a bankruptcy attorney.
+That can create a financial crisis for your loved one and hard feelings in the family.

 5. Rebuilding Your Credit — and Your Budget